Triton-Robotics-Training/Embedded-Week-3/video_script_pid_lecture.md

 ![](assets/video_panels/card2.png)

 This phenomenon is known as overshoot, and it happens with virtually any amount of unchecked inertia in your system.
 There is a way to combat this, and this comes in the form of the D component, or the derivative component.
-The derivative component will set an output directly proportional to the error, as such $O_d(t) = k_d * \frac{de(t)}{dt}$.
+The derivative component will set an output directly proportional to the error, as such $u_d(t) = k_d * \frac{de(t)}{dt}$.
 On its own, all it does is resist change of the actual, but with P and D, you can create systems that move the actual toward the desired and smooth out oscillations.
 If we go back to our scenario from earlier, lets say that we now have a $k_d$ of 2.
 Now, we should also quantify the derivative of the error.
 Lets say that the difference between the desired and actual is decreasing at a rate of -60.
 That is our de/dt, and therefore our d component becomes -120.
 This plus the 310 will reduce to 190 and this will slow the motor, and will continue to keep it at a slower rate as it reaches the desired position.

 > SHOW IMAGE2_2,0,2 ↓